pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Results

 Let $\Phi = (\phi_1, \ldots, \phi_L)$ be a sequence of valid matchings.
 We define the vector error associated with a matching of the entire reconstructed phasing as

-or the number of times that the matching ``switches'' which predicted haplotype maps to which true haplotype over the course of the assembly.
+or the number of times that the matching ``switches'' which predicted haplotype maps to which true haplotype over the length of the assembly.
 The overall vector error for an assembly is then

 The vector error can be computed exactly using a dynamic program over transitions between valid matchings of adjacent SNPs in time $O(L(K!)^2)$.
 The vector error rate is defined as $\VER(H, H^*) = \VE(H, H^*)/L$.